rdn87/cordova-plugin-sirikit-available/README.md

 ## Description

-With this plug-in you can execute the native method `requestSiriAuthorization` for Permission use *SiriKit*.
+With this plug-in you can execute the native method `requestSiriAuthorization` for use *SiriKit*.

 ## Sample Code